All Episodes

 Okay.

-Dear John, Thank you for your thoughtful facts of last week.
+Dear John, thank you for your thoughtful facts of last week.

-As far as the title for our NOVA program goes, titles like teasers and promo spots are designed here by individuals not associated with the production, in other words, their marketing department, with the goal of bringing viewers to our programs.
+As far as the title for our ANOVA program goes, titles like teasers and promo spots are designed here by individuals not associated with the production, in other words, their marketing department, with the goal of bringing viewers to our programs.

 Listen to the language carefully here.

-According to them, a more subtle title would not serve the end of igniting interest in our program And bringing the widest possible PBS audience to the subject matter.
+According to them, a more subtle title would not serve the end of igniting interest in our program and bringing the widest possible PBS audience to the subject matter.

 There was also another concern about this title.

-Susan and I, Susan is the assistant producer here, Susan and I proposed Alien Encounters or Abducted by Aliens, and our market research department determined that many viewers misread, quote, aliens as, quote, illegal immigrants.
+Susan and I proposed alien encounters or abducted by aliens, and our market research department determined that many viewers misread, quote, aliens as, quote, illegal immigrants.

 I will certainly forward your letter and one from Bud Hopkins to our series producer and to our director of national programming.